btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 ## Logistic regression, oh my

-Now that we have the futures, comes the part with predicting (and testing the model).
+Now comes the part with applying a model and testing it.

-I chose logistic regression because it's enough for the task and also shows the significance of features after fitting.
+I chose *logistic regression* because it's enough for the task and also shows the significance of features after fitting.
 I used `sklearn.linear_model.LogisticRegression`.
+For validation `corss_val_score` and `ShuffleSplit` were useful.

 I established the best parameters I could using grid search:

 ```python